 Peter O’Brien was featured on ABC News last night (17 June, 2015).
 Peter appeared as a solicitor in the bail application for the high-profile accused William Spedding.
 Channel 7’s nightly news also featured the story: that clip can be watched here.

 The statistics are appalling: one woman is hospitalised every three hours, and at least one woman is murdered each week.
 At the time of writing, 43 women had been killed by violence this year.
-The cause is domestic violence, or more accurately, male domestic violence.
-In fact, it is crucial to recognise that the violence Read more about Domestic Violence and Male Control[…]
+Male domestic violence is the cause The cause is domestic violence, or more accurately, male domestic violence.
+In fact, it is Read more about Domestic Violence and Male Control[…]

 Time is running out to save an invaluable legal service.
 The Aboriginal Legal Service’s Custody Notification Service (CNS) is a 24-hour phone line that gives legal advice and general support to Aboriginal people in custody.
 Government funding runs out at the end of June.
-The phone line was one of the very few measures Read more about Save the CNS!
+What the Custody Notification Service (CNS) does The phone line was one Read more about Save the CNS!
 Funding threat to invaluable Aboriginal justice service[…]

 Australia is facing an epidemic, and no, we are not in a law and order crisis.
 In fact, that very perception is part of the problem of Australia’s rampant prison overcrowding.
 Recent BOCSAR statistics show a 10% increase in Australia’s prison population over the past year, resulting in a ten year high of 33,791 prisoners Read more about Australia’s Prison Overcrowding Epidemic[…]